Select Page

 But in the more minute account which follows we find proof rather of man’s inferiority than his Superiority.
 He was made, we are told, out of “the dust of the earth,” while woman was made from his rib, superior material, certainly, to the mere dust!
 The portion of his body from which she was taken also was significant of her true relation to him; as she was taken not from his head, to be above him, or from his feet, to be beneath him, but from his side, to be his equal.

 The creation of Adam himself was evidently a mistake, by himself he was but a wretched creature.
-As Dr. Dix has it, “Alone he is good for nothing, incomplete, imperfect, useless.” ” So that with woman came harmony and happiness.
-Adam him self was indeed ready enough to acknowledge her superiority, as he said at once, when he saw his bride:
+As Dr. Dix has it, “Alone he is good for nothing, incomplete, imperfect, useless.”
+So that with woman came harmony and happiness.
+Adam himself was indeed ready enough to acknowledge her superiority, as he said at once, when he saw his bride:

-“Therefore shall a man leave his father and his mother, and shall cleave unto his wife.”
+Therefore shall a man leave his father and his mother, and shall cleave unto his wife.

 He uttered no nonsense about his headship, said nothing about her cleaving to him, but at once perceived the supreme position of the wife, and his conduct at the time of the temptation indicated plainly that he looked upon her as his leader.
 The whole of that story indeed shows man in such a pitiable light, so entirely contemptible was his conduct in endeavoring to shield himself at the woman’s expense, that one would think men would not like to have the matter alluded to.
 And indeed it is so evidently the part of kindness not to speak of the story of Adam that I should be reluctant to talk of it now, had not Dr. Dix forced it upon our attention.

-We find then, pursuing the story, that Eve was tempted by “a serpent,” according to the best commentators, an angel” in disguise, a superior being, not a mere mortal like herself; and when first this angel urged her to eat of the forbidden fruit she remonstrated with him, and protested that such action would be in direct opposition to the expressed commands of God.
-It was then that the angel finally persuaded her, by no ignoble inducement, but by the promise of knowledge; and the woman seeing that this “seraphim,” + a creature of superior attainments, assured her that no harm would come of her transgression and that the fruit was “to be desired to make one wise,” took of the fruit and ate it.
+We find then, pursuing the story, that Eve was tempted by “a serpent,” according to the best commentators, an angel in disguise, a superior being, not a mere mortal like herself; and when first this angel urged her to eat of the forbidden fruit she remonstrated with him, and protested that such action would be in direct opposition to the expressed commands of God.
+It was then that the angel finally persuaded her, by no ignoble inducement, but by the promise of knowledge; and the woman seeing that this “seraphim,” a creature of superior attainments, assured her that no harm would come of her transgression and that the fruit was “to be desired to make one wise,” took of the fruit and ate it.

 This is the account of the fall of woman.
 Now what did Adam do, as the “head of his wife?”
 Did he remonstrate with her?
-Did he as her “guide” denounce her conduct or even argue with her concerning the dire consequences of her act Oh, no not a word did he say, not a reminder of the terrible “warnings they had received as to the consequences of disobedience, not an argument in regard to possible advantage did he require.
+Did he as her “guide” denounce her conduct or even argue with her concerning the dire consequences of her act, or no not a word did he say, not a reminder of the terrible “warnings they had received as to the consequences of disobedience, not an argument in regard to possible advantage did he require.
 The simple statement is made that she “gave also unto her husband with her; and he did eat.”

 It takes six verses to describe the fall of woman, while the fall of man is contemptuously dismissed in a line and a half.